-Rosters must be made up of bowlers who are presently attending the school(s) that is sponsored by its sponsoring bowling center.
-Bowlers who are in grades 7 thru 12 are eligible to compete in competition.
-Students in other grades (6th, 5th, 4th, etc.) are eligible to practice with 7th to 12th graders.
-These (younger) students shall be known as JJV bowlers (i.e. Junior junior varsity bowlers).
+Rosters shall be made up of bowlers who are presently attending the school(s) that is sponsored by its sponsoring bowling center.
+All rosters must be established with at least five full-time bowlers.
 Each conference shall vote to determine if they want to offer competition for JJV bowlers.
 No JJV competition will be officially recognized by the league.
 Teams and conferences are encouraged to use caution when allowing students younger than 7th grade to participate with 7th - 12th graders, as some older high school bowlers may not appreciate a large difference in age and maturity.

-The league has no limit to the number of students a school may roster, although a sponsoring bowling center or a head coach shall have the right to limit the number of bowlers a school rosters for the season.
-All bowlers from a single public school must bowl on the same team.
-In a situation where a bowler is eligible for Girls High School Bowling, but due to abnormal or legal circumstances is not able to bowl in the bowling center that sponsors her Girls High School Bowling team, the commissioners reserve the right to allow a bowler to bowl with a different team.
-All rosters must be established with at least five full-time bowlers.
+The league has no limit to the number of students a school may roster.
+A school (or a pairing of schools) may only field one varsity team.
+All bowlers from a single public school must bowl for the same team/club (but not necessarily on the same roster).
+In a situation where a bowler is eligible for Minnesota High School Bowling, but due to abnormal or legal circumstances is not able to bowl in the bowling center that sponsors their High School Bowling team, the commissioners may allow a bowler to bowl with a different team.
+All rosters must be established with at least four full-time bowlers.
 Each team is limited to a roster of eight bowlers for each match.
-High school bowlers must not have, or ever had, a USBC adult certification card.
-A roster may be expanded at any time prior the start of the final regular season match, if written notice to the conference coordinator is made.
+A roster may be expanded at any time prior to the start of the last week of the conference schedule if written notice to the conference coordinator is made.